phetsims/vector-addition/doc/implementation-notes.md

 `VectorCreatorPanel` is the vector "toolbox".
 It contains one `VectorCreatorPanelSlot` for each `VectorSet`, with each slot being represented by an icon in the toolbox.
 Each `VectorSet` also has an associated `VectorSetNode`, which manages creation and layering of Nodes related to vectors in the set.

-Adding a vector: `VectorCreatorPanel` contains one `VectorCreatorPanelSlot` for each `VectorSet`.
-When a vector icon in the panel is clicked, `VectorCreatorPanelSlot` creates a new `Vector` and adds it to the associated `VectorSet`.
+_Adding a vector_: When a vector icon in the toolbox is clicked, `VectorCreatorPanelSlot` creates a new `Vector` and adds it to the associated `VectorSet`.
 It then delegates creation of the vector's view to `VectorSetNode` (see `registerVector`).

-Removing a vector: When a vector is added, `VectorCreatorPanelSlot` creates closures that handle disposing of the vector when it's returned to the slot (see `animateVectorBackListener`) or when the `VectorSet` associated with the slot is cleared by pressing the eraser button or Reset All button (see `removeVectorListener`).  `VectorSetNode` similarly creates a closure that observers the `VectorSet` and remove Nodes associated with a `Vector` that is removed.
+_Removing a vector_: When a vector is added, `VectorCreatorPanelSlot` creates closures that handle disposing of the vector when it's returned to the slot (see `animateVectorBackListener`) or when the `VectorSet` associated with the slot is cleared by pressing the eraser button or Reset All button (see `removeVectorListener`).  `VectorSetNode` similarly creates a closure that observers the `VectorSet` and removes Nodes associated with a vector that is removed.

 ## Model